Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Abstract

 \section{Abstract}

-In this article, we estimate the cost of simulating electrolyte molecules in Li-ion batteries on a fault-tolerant quantum computer, focusing on the molecules that can provide practical solutions to industrially relevant problems.
-Our resource estimate is based on the fusion-based quantum computing scheme using photons, but can be modified easily to the more conventional gate-based model as well.
-We find the cost of the magic state factory to constitute no more than $\sim 2\%$ of the total footprint of the quantum computer, which suggests that it is more advantageous to use algorithms that consume many magic states at the same time.
-We suggest architectural and algorithmic changes that can accommodate such a capability.
-On the architecture side, we propose a method to consume multiple magic states at the same time, which can potentially lead to an order of magnitude reduction in the overall computation time without incurring additional expense in the footprint.
-This is based on a fault-tolerant measurement of a Pauli product operator in constant time, which may be useful in other contexts as well.
-We also introduce a method to implement an arbitrary fermionic basis change in logarithmic depth, which may be of independent interest.
+We estimate the resources required in the fusion-based quantum computing scheme to simulate electrolyte molecules in Li-ion batteries on a fault-tolerant, photonic quantum computer.
+We focus on the molecules that can provide practical solutions to industrially relevant problems.
+Certain fault-tolerant operations require the use of single-qubit ``magic states" prepared by dedicated ``magic state factories” (MSFs).
+Producing and consuming magic states in parallel is typically a prohibitively expensive task, resulting in the serial application of fault-tolerant gates.
+However, for the systems considered, the MSF constitutes a negligible fraction of the total footprint of the quantum computer, allowing for the use of multiple MSFs to produce magic states in parallel.
+We suggest architectural and algorithmic techniques that can accommodate such a capability.
+We propose a method to consume multiple magic states simultaneously, which can potentially lead to an order of magnitude reduction in the computational runtime without additional expense in the footprint.